megaease/easeprobe/README.md

     ca: /path/to/file.ca
     cert: /path/to/file.crt
     key: /path/to/file.key
+    # TLS
+    insecure: true # skip the security check, use for self-signed certs. default: false
     # HTTP successful response code range, default is [0, 499].
     success_code:
       - [200,206] # the code >=200 and <= 206